amrutprabhu/amrutprabhu.github.io/data/blog/2022/spring-boot-websockets-stomp-notifications.md

 It simply takes the text value from the text field and sends it to the broker’s application destination.

-This is all connected using a simple form as shown below. (change)
+This is all connected using a simple form as shown below.

 ![](/static/images/2022/spring-boot-websockets-notifications/simple-send-all-notification.png)